-Being able to easily move to a different state was a key factor in Josiah’s career development, especially when he started his software company.
-I won’t go into that story here, but if you’re interested you can listen to him talk about it on The RV Entrepreneur Podcast.
-Our ability to quickly and easily move also enabled us to easily return to our hometown of Springfield, Missouri to help out a family member when she had her first baby.
+Being able to easily move to a different state was a key factor in Josiah's career development, especially when he started his software company.
+I won't go into that story here, but if you're interested you can listen to him talk about it on The RV Entrepreneur Podcast.
+Our ability to quickly and easily move also enabled us to easily return to our hometown of Springfield, Missouri to help out a family member when she had a baby.

 Each move took us just three days: one day to remove our skirting, pack up some of the loose items in the RV, and secure the furniture, one day in transit (we paid someone from uShip.com to haul our RV for us) and one day to unpack and put things back in place.
 Then we were in our new home!